MicrosoftDocs/azure-media-services/media-services/latest/live-event-types-comparison-reference.md

 | 200     | 320   | 180    | 30     | High    |

 > [!NOTE]
 > If you need to customize the live encoding preset, please open a support ticket via Azure Portal.
 You should specify the desired table of video resolution/bitrates and audio bitrates.
 Verify that there is only one layer at 1080p, and at most 6 layers.
 Also, specify that you are requesting a preset for a Premium1080p live encoder.
 For audio, you can customize with the following discrete AAC audio bitrates (96k, 112k, 128k, 160k, 192k, 224k, 256k, 320k, 384k, 448k, 512k).
+Multiple audio tracks at different bitrates are allowed and can be included in the custom preset.
 Also please specify that you are requesting a *custom* preset in the support ticket.

 ### Output Audio Stream for Default720p and Default1080p

-For both *Default720p* and *Default1080p* presets, audio is encoded to stereo AAC-LC at 128 kbps.
+For both *Default720p* and *Default1080p* presets, audio is default encoded to stereo AAC-LC at 128 kbps.
 The sampling rate follows that of the audio track in the contribution feed.
-You can also request a custom preset with the following discrete AAC audio bitrates (96k, 112k, 128k, 160k, 192k, 224k, 256k, 320k, 384k, 448k, 512k).
-Also please specify that you are requesting a *custom* preset in the support ticket.

 > [!NOTE]
 > If the sampling rate is low, such as 8khz, the encoded output will be lower than 128kbps.